andrewhowdencom/website/site/content/post/getting-magento-1.9-up-on-kubernetes.rst

   $  gcloud compute disks create --size=10GB --zone=asia-east1-a m1onk8s-littleman-co-redis-data

 That's it - Kubernetes will handle the rest.
-Let's create our deloyment!
+Let's create our deployment!

 ..
 Code:: bash